UnivLille-Meta/Miage23/Groups/G01/report_w2.md

 ## _Partie Boukhars Ouassila_

-###Practice message dispatch
+### Practice message dispatch

-####Write small code examples challenging your knowledge about dispatch.
-Did the examples work as expected?
-#####How can you correct your assumptions and how did you find this information?
+#### Write small code examples challenging your knowledge about dispatch.
+Did the examples work as expected?How can you correct your assumptions and how did you find this information?

 Yes, the examples work as expected, The class GameCase, BonusCase, GoldenCase and NormalCase are a part of a game where each has its own behavior for distribute points.I didn't expected something different for what I get because